Princess of China: Composition

 "Princess of China" is influenced by the music genres of electronic rock, electropop, and R&B. The song starts with a sample of Sigur Rós' "Takk...", which is also featured throughout the song.
-As noted by Amy Sciarretto of Popcrush, it features a "moody" and heavy synth throughout the duration of the song.
+As noted by Amy Sciarretto of Popcrush, it features a "moody" and heavy synth throughout the duration of the song, which resembles Depeche Mode's intro to It's No Good.
 The song also prominently features both Martin's and Rihanna's falsetto register, which was praised by multiple critics.
 Gil Kaufman of MTV News noted that both of the vocalists' falsettos matched each other perfectly, and that Martin's falsetto complemented Rihanna's higher register.
 Judah Joseph of The Huffington Post gave an explanation of the song's composition as part of his review, writing "The best way to describe the composition behind 'Princess of China' is to compare it to an old-school Zelda Gameboy [sic] game's sound effects – but in the best way.
 The song is epic, Asia-influenced, and it exemplifies the adventurous vibe that comes from an alternative-hip-hop combination."
 According to the sheet music published on Musicnotes.com by Sony/ATV Music Publishing, the song is written in the time signature of common time, and is composed in the key of A minor with a tempo of 84 beats per minute.
 The song follows a basic sequence of Am7–C–Dm/F–G6 as its chord progression.